 In Italy huge quantities of coffee are consumed.
 On average, Italians drink 4 coffees a day: usually 2 coffees are drunk at home and 2 outside (at the bar or in the office).
 This occurs mainly in 3 moments of the day: breakfast, mid-morning and after meals.
 According to a statistical survey, Italians drink coffee to find the energy needed to face the day (58%), for taste (51%), for habit (30%), because it is a moment of relax (54%) or because it is a ritual (36%).
 It can therefore be said that the passion of Italians for coffee today therefore has a dual function: it is not only essential to face the day, but it is also a moment of relaxation.

 The trade and diffusion of coffee began in Italy as early as the sixteenth century, and the opening of the first coffee shop took place in 1683, in Venice.
 Since then, coffee slowly began to spread throughout the Italian territory.
-Over time, coffee has become an integral part of Italian culture, as well as a national drink.
-Its consumption gradually became associated with moments of relaxation, conviviality and socialization.
+Over time, coffee has become an integral part of Italian culture and a national drink.
+Its consumption gradually became associated with moments of relaxation, conviviality, and socialization.
 Coffee captured Italian people for its unique flavor.
-Whether it is sweet or bitter, coffee is the product that is never lacking in Italian homes.
-It is a tradition that passes from generation to generation, accompanying the most important moments of the family life.
+Whether it is sweet or bitter, coffee is a product that is never lacking in Italian homes.
+It is a tradition that passes from generation to generation, accompanying the most important moments of family life.

 The variables that contribute to determining a particular style of preparation are the different types of coffee used (considered as species, variety and origin), the roasting method, but also the different extraction parameters: grams of coffee, grain size of the ground coffee, temperature and water pressure, time and grams (or milliliters) in the cup.